-prefix-list c c in|out)
+prefix-list <prefix-list-name> (in|out)

 Defines a prefix list which is used by BGP to filter route updates for this peer, in either the in or out direction.

 remove-private-AS [all] [replace-AS]

 Prevents the BGP daemon from sending routes with private AS numbers to this peer.